PushpenderIndia/nekros/README.md

 THIS SOFTWARE IS PROVIDED "AS IS" WITHOUT WARRANTY OF ANY KIND.
 YOU MAY USE THIS SOFTWARE AT YOUR OWN RISK.
 THE USE IS COMPLETE RESPONSIBILITY OF THE END-USER.
 THE DEVELOPERS ASSUME NO LIABILITY AND ARE NOT RESPONSIBLE FOR ANY MISUSE OR DAMAGE CAUSED BY THIS PROGRAM.

+## Warning : PAY ATTENTION

+If you are using this software then it means you agrees our T&C i.e Any misuse of this software, **YOU - THE END USER** is responsile and not the author.

+Our aim of building this software is to give the Practical Knowledge of Ransomeware so that we can Build a Better Cyber Army Which can fight against the Cyber Crimes.

+The primary (and original) goal of this project was to provide a proof-of-concept which demonstrated Python's capabilities as a language for real-world malware development as **Traditionally** C, C++ is used to Create Stuff like this.

+## Note : Project Under Development

+#### TODO
+- [ ] Making GUI Ransomeware Generator
+- [ ] Implement Change language Function
+- [ ] Improve C&C Server/Website, put some checks that if **payment == True**, then only Retrive Key from Database.
+- [ ] Add New Features

+#### By Default, Ransomeware Targets .lol, .mrrobot extension files
+**Even thought not suggested**, But You Can test it even on your main system, as by default it targets **.lol** and **.mrrobot** extensions file, for testing purpose make your own files with these entensions and then run **main.py**

 ## Features
 - [x] Works on Windows.
 - [x] Generates Unique Machine ID for Victim System's Identification.